fafadalilian/Youtube_speech_text_dataset_creation/README.md

 - `pydub` for processing audio files
 - `whisper` or `espeak-ng` for speech recognition
 - `phonemizer` for phoneme conversion (optional)
-- TTS models and frameworks such as Tacotron, FastSpeech, or WaveNet (for fine-tuning)

 ## How It Works